High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries: Introduction

-This remains a very active research area, with several approaches that resolve some (but not all) of these challenges.
+Simulating 3D printing remains a very active research area, with several approaches that resolve some (but not all) of these challenges.
 Recently, voxel-based methods have emerged as a promising approach for simulating 3D printing, with the possibility of resolving all the challenges listed above.
 In voxel-based methods, the geometry is represented as a collection of voxels (i.e., volumetric pixels) that capture the printing order (and infill patterns) and material properties.
 Voxel-based simulations have the advantage of being computationally efficient and flexible in representing complex geometries with arbitrary infill patterns, and the structured representation offers the possibility of fast simulations.
 In this paper, we propose a novel framework for voxel-by-voxel 3D printing simulation that leverages adaptive octree meshes to efficiently represent the geometry and ensure highly optimized physics simulations.
-Our framework consists of three distinct stages, which make up our key contributions: \begin{itemize}[left=6pt,itemsep=0pt,topsep=0pt] \item Converting G-code into an intermediate voxel representation: Our first step converts the G-code into a voxel-by-voxel (abbreviated as \textit{VbV} in the sequel) print schedule.
-This intermediate representation is flexible enough to account for sparse and dense infill patterns. \item Our second step converts the intermediate voxel representation into an analysis-suitable geometry representation.
-Here, we use an octree-based representation, with graceful adaptive coarsening and refinement as the print schedule progresses. \item A scalable FEM simulator based on adaptive octree meshes that produce real-time predictions of thermal fields during the print process. \item We demonstrate the effectiveness of our framework using several complex geometries -- at high voxel resolution and under different infill conditions. \end{itemize}

-To the best of our knowledge, our approach is the first to produce high-fidelity, real-time simulations of the 3D printing process for complex geometries by leveraging parallel adaptive octree meshes for FEM-based time dependant 3D simulations.
+Our framework consists of three distinct stages, as shown in \figref{Fig:Flowchart}: \begin{itemize} \item Converting GCode into an intermediate voxel representation.
+We first convert the GCode into a voxel-by-voxel (abbreviated as \textit{VbV}) print schedule.
+This intermediate representation is flexible enough to account for sparse and dense infill patterns. \item Converting the intermediate voxel representation into an analysis-suitable octree representation, with graceful adaptive coarsening and refinement as the print schedule progresses. \item A scalable FEM simulator based on adaptive octree meshes that predicts transient thermal fields during the print process. \end{itemize} Although the present paper demonstrates only the forward (simulation) path, the achieved speed-ups mean that the solver output is already fast enough to be consumed by an external controller in a future closed-loop implementation.
+We first compare our framework with experimental data for single filament rectangular geometry and, finally, demonstrate the effectiveness of our framework using several complex geometries at high voxel resolution and under different infill conditions.
+To the best of our knowledge, our approach is the first to produce high-fidelity, real-print-time simulations of the 3D printing process for complex geometries by leveraging parallel adaptive octree meshes for FEM-based time-dependent 3D simulations.